AkaiMage/bibanon-stories-for-ereader/EReader/Damaged-Goods/Damaged-Goods.md

 ## Image Flood  ##

-Nurse-kun engages in an Image posting war with anonymous for a few a bit.
+Nurse-kun engages in an Image posting war with anonymous for a bit.

 ## 25685735  ##